XtereO/blum-router/README.md

 ```
 import { back } from '@blumjs/router';

+//if you want to, that state changed only before middlewares:
+back({
+  isDispatchChangeStateEventBeforeMiddleware: true,
+  isDispatchChangeStateEventAfterMiddleware: false
+});

+//back is async function and you can't await it.
+So use options beforeBackHandledCallback (triggered after window.history.back and before middlewares) and afterBackHandledCallback (triggered when passed all midlewares)
+back({
+  beforeBackHandledCallback: () => {
+    console.log("I triggered before middlewares")
+  },
+  afterBackHandledCallback: () => {
+    console.log("I triggered after middlewares")
+  }
+});

+//default: isDispatchChangeStateEventBeforeMiddleware = false, isDispatchChangeStateEventAfterMiddleware = true, and callbacks are null
 back();

 ```

 If you need turn off modal and popout in new page (for example, offline page, where user shouldn't see modal and popout) you can use \_setActiveModal, \_setActivePopout.
 In other case use back.